The desert is an intensely harsh place. Seldom are animals suitable for living in deserts due to their severe heat and inherent dryness.

 Numerous insects that have evolved to withstand severe and extreme circumstances can be found in the desert habitat.

-These insects that live in the desert are vital to the decomposition and pollination processes in the desert ecosystem and serve as a food source for many creatures.
+These insects live in the desert and are vital to the decomposition and pollination processes in the desert ecosystem.
+They also serve as a food source for many creatures.

 In our post section, we will examine some of the most prevalent insects living in the desert and their distinctive traits.